15 Best Indian Snacks To Munch On This Deepavali 2024

 6. Kesari

 Hailing from South India, Kesari is one of the best Indian sweets and snacks in Singapore that are a staple at Deepavali gatherings!
 If this is a favourite Indian sweet of yours, you can make it at home even if not completely from scratch.
-Simply pour the Kesari (available on Anbudobby) into boiled water and ghee.
+Simply pour the Kesari Mix (available on jsmstore2020.sg) into boiled water and ghee.
 Serve when it is cooled.
-Remember to stir it in between and garnish it with cashew nuts if you like!
+Remember to stir it in between and garnish it with cashew nuts for the ultimate treat in Diwali sweets in Singapore!

 7. Satvik Acacia Gum